-- 1. Log into the ZMI (see Access the ZMI). - 2.
+- 1. Login to the ZMI for your site. - 2.
 Visit the folder for your site at groupserver \rightarrow Contents \rightarrow initial_site. - 3.
 Select the DivisionConfiguration object. - 4.
 Set the canonicalPort to 443. - 5.
 Select the useHTTPS check-box (the one to the right, sorry it is confusing). - 6.
 Click the Save Changes button.